MeulenG/MFOS/README.md

 # MFOS

 This project is purely for educational purposes, and to satisfy my own interests.
-It has no real usage as of right now.
+It has no real usage.

 ## Screenshots